 - Summer is the hottest time of year.
 The temperatures at White Sand in the summer months often exceed 100F (38C).

 - June through September is monsoon season.
 Thunderstorms are common, and you may encounter lightning without rain.

 - November through February is the coldest time of year and overnight temperatures are often below freezing.

 In the ever-shifting sand dunes of White Sands National Park, it doesn’t take much for even the most experienced nature lover to lose his or her bearings.
-The National Park Services makes it easy for you to take a park map with you when you visit White Sands National Park, including these aerial, geo-referenced, unigrid, or Dunes Drive maps.
+The National Park Services makes it easy for you to take a park map with you when you visit White Sands National Park

 Related Article: Fun Things to do When You Visit White Sands National Park

-LOTS of it!
-It’s easy to get dehydrated quickly in the arid conditions of the Chihuahuan Desert.
+It’s easy to get dehydrated quickly in the arid conditions of the Chihuahua Desert.
 Pack at least one gallon of drinking water per person.
 Water bottles can be filled at the White Sands Visitor Center, but there is no water out in the dunes.

 A condition called hyponatremia can occur when you’ve had too much water without replenishing electrolytes or eating salts.
 If you’ve had plenty of water but begin experiencing nausea, muscle cramps, or disorientation, then be sure to munch on a salty snack.

 Easy-to-carry, high-energy, salty snacks include: